Privacy

 6.1 Disclosure of personal information to overseas recipients

-The NDIS Commission may disclose personal information about an individual to an overseas organisation in the course of providing our functions, for example to conduct a survey, research, or use a cloud service provider, which stores data outside Australia.
+The NDIS Commission may disclose personal information about an individual to an overseas organisation in the course of providing our functions.
+For example, to third party suppliers and service providers (located overseas) who assist to conduct surveys, research or use cloud service providers, which stores data outside Australia.

-We will however take all reasonable steps not to disclose personal information to an overseas recipient unless:
+We will take reasonable steps not to disclose personal information to an overseas recipient unless:

-• we have obtained your express or implied consent
+• you provide us with express or implied consent

 • we are satisfied that the overseas recipient is compliant with the APPs, or equivalent regime